Why make games on Scratch?

 We hope you enjoyed this step-by-step tutorial to build a basic game in Scratch!
 Visit the Scratch community to showcase your project, or keep exploring what other cool games people are building.

-To keep practicing with other Scratch projects, check out more of our Scratch tutorials and coding video tutorials on our blog.
+To keep practicing with other Scratch projects, check out more of our Scratch tutorials and step-by-step coding video tutorials on our blog.

 Need help or want to learn more?